What Is Ariana Madix’s Scar From? She Shows Off Surgery Mark At ‘Vanderpump Rules’ Reunion

 Why does Ariana Madix have a scar below her collar bone?

-During Monday night’s episode of the Vanderpump Rules Season 7 reunion, Madix showed off her scar while wearing a yellow minidress and as the episode aired, fans and followers online wondered what happened to the reality star.
+During Monday night’s episode of the Vanderpump Rules Season 7 reunion, Madix showed off her scar while wearing a yellow minidress, and as the episode aired, fans and followers online wondered what happened to the reality star.

 On May 7, Distractify provided readers with some answers and revealed that Madix is quite proud of her scar.
 According to the report, the SUR Restaurant bartender confirmed a melanoma diagnosis months ago during an interview with Entertainment Tonight.